guidance-guarantee-programme/pension_guidance/content/work_out_income.md

 There’s a limit to how much you can pay into your pot and still get tax relief.
 You can pay in up to your [annual allowance](https://www.gov.uk/tax-on-your-private-pension/annual-allowance).
 Your allowance changes once you start taking money from your pot.

 If you have more than one pot, you can continue to pay into a pot after you start to take money from another.

-The amount you can pay in drops to a maximum of £10,000 a year once you start taking money from a pot (changing to £4,000 a year from 6 April 2017).
+The amount you can pay in drops to a maximum of £4,000 a year once you start taking money from a pot.

 This includes your [tax relief](https://www.gov.uk/tax-on-your-private-pension/pension-tax-relief) of 20%.
 For example, to get a contribution of £10,000 you would only have to pay in £8,000.